na-na-hi/renget/archive/scalyvidya.md

 ####Dragon's Dogma
 Itsuno from Capcom tries his hand at an action RPG, which garnered something of a cult following.
 The main antagonist is Grigori, believed to be one of the best vidya dragons around.
 Play it on PC for a drastically better framerate than on consoles.

-*Dragon's Dogma Online*, an MMO spin-off, was taken offline but private server efforts for it are making some tangible progress.
+A sequel is in the works and pending release. *Dragon's Dogma Online*, an MMO spin-off, was taken offline but private server efforts for it are making some tangible progress.

 ####Angels With Scaly Wings
 This is a visual novel, not a video game.
 Anyway, you are the ambassador to a Earth-like world populated with dragons no bigger than a horse.
 Like some other furry VNs, it can also be depressing.

 ####Snoot Game
-A parody VN of Goodbye Volcano High that is not only a high quality shitpost that is better than it should be, but will likely unironically remain better than the actual GVH itself if it ever actually comes out.
+A parody VN of Goodbye Volcano High that is not only a high quality shitpost that is better than it should be, but is unironically better than the actual GVH itself, which took the better of roughly three and a half years to come out since its announcement.
 Any presence of it on /v/ will make janitors **completely** assblasted for reasons unknown.

-At least one of the devs has decided to make his own commercial VN afterwards, titled *I Wani Hug That Gator!*.
+One of the devs has decided to make his own commercial VN afterwards, titled *I Wani Hug That Gator!*.

 ####Golden Treasure: The Great Green
 An interactive novel about a draak-kin's (feathered wyvern) life, from egg to adulthood.
 Survive by exploring, getting stronger and avoiding danger.
 Hunting and fighting have their separate minigames, the latter a bit more involved.
 After 3 deaths, you lose your save, but can restart from certain points and keep some permanent upgrades that make it much easier later.
 Very draconic point of view in writing.